 Young at Arts, Wolf Trap’s accessibility initiative which offers free youth tickets to select performing arts events, will continue in 2018.
 A roster of eligible performances will be announced and go on sale on February 27.

-Additional performances for the Summer 2018 season, including all Children’s Theatre-in-the-Woods shows, will be announced on March 8 and April 3 respectively.
+Additional performances for the Summer 2018 season, including all Children’s Theatre-in-the-Woods shows, will be announced in March and early April, respectively.

 Ticketing and On-Sale Information